-It was CTC wot won it!
+It was Cycling UK wot won it!
 Eurostar in U-turn

 Eurostar proposed to make cyclists dismantle and box up their bikes to travel from Sunday 1 November - a plan which sparked a public outcry across Europe.

-More than 9,500 people signed up to the ‘Zero Stars for Eurostar’ campaign spearheaded by CTC and the ECF (European Cyclists’ Federation).
+More than 9,500 people signed up to the ‘Zero Stars for Eurostar’ campaign spearheaded by Cycling UK and the ECF (European Cyclists’ Federation).

 You will be pleased to know that we are not intending to go ahead with the requirement for all bikes to be carried in boxes and will accept fully-mounted bikes."